iteravirgo/bcsitera.github.io/apps/Automatic-Emailing-of-Invoices/docs/en-US/help.md

 - Manage the number of invoices sent with a single job que run (to avoid email server blacklisting)

-## Prerequisites and setup:
+### Prerequisites and setup:
 - For successful Sales invoice and Credit Memo sending by email "Use for Email Attachment" must be selected in "Report Selection - Sales" page (Usage Invoice or Credit Memo respectevly).
   - Solution will notify this to user if needed when selection "Send invoice by Email automatically" is activated on Document sending profile.
-- Job queues are needed to send invoices with status "Waits for Sending".
+- Job queues are needed to send invoices with status "Waits for Sending"
   - Solution will create job queues needed when selection "Send invoice by Email automatically" is activated on Document sending profile and will notify user about the Specify Max No. of Inv.
 Sent with One Job.
 <br>

 **Job queue mentionable settings:**

 |Field|Explanation|
 |---|---|
 |Object Type to Run|Report|
 |Object ID to Run|70405500 for Sales invoices and 70405501 for Credit Memos|
 |Report Request Page|Specify Max No. of Inv.
 Sent with One Job.<br>By default a single invoice is sent with with a single job queue run **but this is NOT reccommended** value.<br>This setting should correspond to Your email server limits (ask from Your IT administrator) and generally known email spam filter thresholds.<br>This setting also depends on "No. of Minutes between Runs" value set. |

 <br>

 ### Usage scenarios: